12 Feb Best zero waste stores in London and beyond in the UK

 Zero Waste, Eastbourne

-Founded as a means to improve the owner's ethical lifestyle journey, Zero Waste aims to practice what they preach, by providing locally sourced produce and zero-waste packaging.
+Founded as a means to improve the owner's ethical lifestyle journey, Zero Waste aims to practise what they preach, by providing locally sourced produce and zero-waste packaging.

 Founders are focussed on supporting local businesses, stating that it is a huge part of what they do.
-Their coffee is sourced from a roastery in Littlington, and even procure Menstrual pads from 10 minutes away.
+Their coffee is sourced from a roastery in Litlington, and even procure menstrual pads from 10 minutes away.

 They stock vegetarian and vegan produce alongside household refills and eco-lifestyle accessories.

-Unwrapped focusses on accessibility as founders mention how not everyone can purchase 100% organic produce.
-They state that Unwrapped provides 'most of the weekly essentials and caters to lots of budgets'.
+Unwrapped focusses on accessibility.
+The founders are aware that not everyone can purchase 100% organic produce.
+They state that Unwrapped provides “most of the weekly essentials and caters to lots of budgets”.